-- 1 After turning on Contact Sync, go to any list of names such as the customer list in Customer Center. - 2 Control-click one or more names and choose Sync With Address Book.
+- 1 After turning on Contact Sync, go to any list of names, such as the customer list in Customer Center. - 2 Control-click one or more names, and choose Sync With Contacts.
 Or, edit the name and click Sync at the bottom of the Edit window.
+The shaded items are synchronized.